CBIIT/bento-docs/configuration/program-listing-page.md

 ### Prerequisites

-1. The files that specify the configuration parameters of the Bento Landing Page are stored in the GitHub `https://github.com/CBIIT/bento-frontend` (representing your GitHub username as `YOUR-USERNAME`).
+1. The files that specify the configuration parameters of the Program Listing Page are stored in the GitHub `https://github.com/CBIIT/bento-frontend` (representing your GitHub username as `YOUR-USERNAME`).
 Create a local clone of your fork into a local directory, represented in these instructions as `$(src)`.

 2. Configuration Parameters for all Program Listing Page elements can be specified in the file: `$(src)/bento-frontend/blob/master/src/bento/programData.js`.